 Committee reports are bound with Parliamentary papers, or you can search for reports by committee name in the Catalogue, for example, Final report / Select Committee on the National Broadband Network

-A researcher is looking for the 1993 Australian Labor Party election proposal which contains details about the proposed dental reform for low income earners and pensioners.
+Q: Can you please help me find the 1993 Australian Labor Party election proposal?
+It contains details about the proposed dental reform for low income earners and pensioners.

 Media releases (including speeches) can be found in the Ministerial document service: daily collation of Ministers' and Opposition Leaders' statements.
 We can check January to March 1993, leading up to the election.